Tiny and dirt cheap, that’s the usual qualities that almost all Meike lenses share. Some of these cheap lenses are good, while some are crap.

 Optical Quirks & Flaws

-I personally found the Meike 25mm F1.8 to be a fairly easy lens to use.
-The focusing ring itself has a sort of ridged-type design that acts as a grip allowing for smooth and mostly precise focus.
+The focusing ring has a sort of ridged-type design that acts as a grip allowing for smooth and very precise manual focus.
+The ring was adequately dampened and, although it didn’t feel as “good” as some lenses, still felt great to use.

 My Final Thoughts